GLOBAL YOUTH CLIMATE TRAINING

 Will I get a certificate for joining the course?

 Each week participants will receive a quiz covering the material of that week of training (total of 5 quizzes).
-Participants successfully completing 4 out of 5 of these quizzes will receive a certificate.
+Participants will also have a final assignment at the end of the course, with the best projects showcased at COP30.

 Above: Members of the Global Youth Climate Training team at COP28